Jake: Hey, watch it. There's nothing wrong with our philosophy. We work to better ourselves and the rest of Humanity.

 - Ursula K. Le Guin's works:

 - Subverted in The Ones Who Walk Away from Omelas, where Omelas starts out looking like a ridiculously perfect utopia, until we learn it hides a dark secret.
-The big twist is in the set-up, with the narrator that is singing the praises of Omelas knows perfectly well that the reader just cannot believe that such a city can exist without some kind of dark secret (because that's not how stories of this kind go, or could be accused of lacking "realism"), so he drops the description of the child that is brutalized to the point of brain death for the sake of keeping the rest of the townspeople content with a "there you go, a horrible flaw in the system!
+In fact, the narration even seems to be making up traits for it as they go along, more or less saying that it's whatever perfect society you might consider such by your standards (if you're prudish, Omelas is modest, if you're not, it's a Free-Love Future).
+The big twist is in the set-up, with the narrator that is singing the praises of Omelas knows perfectly well that the reader just cannot believe that such a city can exist without some kind of dark secret (because that's not how stories of this kind go, or could be accused of lacking "realism"), so they drops the description of the child that is brutalized to the point of brain death for the sake of keeping the rest of the townspeople content with a "there you go, a horrible flaw in the system!
 Are you people happy now?
 Is it "realistic" enough for you now?" flair.

 - Anarres in The Dispossessed also appears to be an example of this at first glance, but as we progress through the plot we learn that, while it is better in many ways than either of the dominant powers on Urras, it is still pretty damn flawed, and becoming worse.